CECSpecialistI/CECSpecialistI/README.md

 ### Local
 * Organizational Barriers to Ethical Cataloging.
 March 2023 (facilitated discussion hosted by the Orbis Cascade Alliance SCTS-CSG)
 ### National/International
-* _Upcoming:_ From EAD to MARC to Wikidata and Back Again : Tools and Workflows for Archival Metadata at the University of Washington Libraries.
-15th Semantic Web in Libraries Conference, September 2023 (co-presenting with Adam Schiff)
+* From EAD to MARC to Wikidata and Back Again : Tools and Workflows for Archival Metadata at the University of Washington Libraries.
+15th Semantic Web in Libraries Conference, September 2023 (co-presented with Adam Schiff) [slides](https://swib.org/swib23/slides/01_Crystal%20Yragui_Adam%20Schiff_SWIB2023.pdf) [recording](https://youtu.be/NXa7mz6bp8U)
 * Linked Data Challenges from the MARC21 to LRM/RDA/RDF Mapping Project: 505 + $5.
 2023 LD4 Conference, July 2023 (introduced presentation for Laura Akerman) [recording](https://www.youtube.com/watch?v=a94YuAuNFmM)
 * Ethical and Inclusive Data Modeling for Gender Representation in Wikidata: Lessons and Recommendations from the Personal Pronouns Project.
 Queering Wikipedia 2023 Conference, May 2023 (lecture co-presented with Arielle Rodriguez and Alex Jung) [recording in English](https://youtu.be/WRIl6W8n7io) [recording in Spanish](https://youtu.be/570OJ3hAYAg)
 * "But what about representation?": Finding Ethical Solutions and Best Practices for Gender Information in Wikidata.
 Queering Wikipedia 2023 Conference, May 2023 (Community engagement/strategizing session co-facilitated with Arielle Rodriguez)